eyesicedover/beep-boop/README.md

 ## _Description_

-Webpage designed to take a user input number and return a word or sentence depending on the contents of the number.
-If the input number has a 0, the output will say "Beep!".
-If the input number has a 1, the output will say "Boop!".
-Finally, if the input number is divisible by three the output will say "I'm sorry, Dave.
+Webpage designed to take a user input number and return a range of numbers from 0 to that number, and a word or sentence depending on the  number.
+If the number has a 0, the output will say "Beep!".
+If the number has a 1, the output will say "Boop!".
+Finally, if the number is divisible by three the output will say "I'm sorry, Dave.
 I'm afraid I can't do that.".
 Each condition listed goes in order of importance.
 If there is a 0 and a 1 in a number, the output will say "Boop!", because the 1 rule supersedes the 0 rule.
 In the case of the number 130, the output will be "I'm sorry, Dave.
 I'm afraid I can't do that.", because the rule for divisible by 3 supersedes the rule for 0 and the rule for 1.

 You can also view this project on gh-pages: https://eyesicedover.github.io/beep-boop/